explosion/spaCy/website/README.md

 `node_modules` folder**, since there are some dependencies that need to be built for the image system.
 Rename it before using.

-First build the Docker container.
+First build the Docker image.
 This only needs to be done on the first run or when changes are made to `Dockerfile` or the website dependencies:

 ```bash